Anthony Sherwood: Writing, producing and directing

 In 1991, Sherwood formed his production company, Anthony Sherwood Productions, that specialized in productions emphasizing issues of social justice and African-Canadian history and culture.

 His film company produced the feature documentary Honour Before Glory (2001), which he wrote, produced and directed.
 The film won second prize at the 2002 Hollywood Black Film Festival in Los Angeles and a 2002 Gemini Award.

 Sherwood created and produced the documentary film Music - A Family Tradition for the CBC, which won a Gemini Award in 1997 and was nominated for an International Emmy Award.

 He also produced and directed a documentary film entitled Nowhere to Run, which looks at the global crisis of landmines.
 His film Mozambique – A Land of Hope looks at the HIV/AIDS epidemic in Africa and was broadcast on the Signature Series on OMNI Television and was featured at the World AIDS Conference in Toronto in August 2006.
-His documentary film 100 Years of Faith is about the oldest black church in the Province of Quebec.
+His documentary film 100 Years of Faith is about the oldest black church in the province of Quebec.
 In 2009, he produced and directed the documentary film Knocking On Heaven's Door, which looked at the gang violence in Kingston, Jamaica.

-From 1993–2000, Sherwood was the host and narrator of the documentary television series Forbidden Places for the Discovery Channel.
+From 1993 to 2000, Sherwood was the host and narrator of the documentary television series Forbidden Places for the Discovery Channel.
 On this television series, he performed numerous duties including writer, director, narrator and host.
-From 2002–2005, he was the host of the television talk-show In The Black for OMNI Television, the first talk-show on Canadian television featuring exclusive interviews with prominent African-Canadians.
+From 2002 to 2005, he was the host of the television talk-show In The Black for OMNI Television, the first talk-show on Canadian television featuring exclusive interviews with prominent African-Canadians.

 In February 2010, Sherwood wrote, directed and produced an educational play on great African-Canadian hero William Hall.
 In 2012, Sherwood wrote and directed the stage play TITANIC: The Untold Story, which was produced to commemorate the 100th anniversary of the sinking of the Titanic.
 The play had its world premiere at the Alderney Landing Theatre in Nova Scotia.
 In July 2016, Sherwood wrote, directed and co-produced the play, "The Colour of Courage" which commemorated the 100th anniversary of the formation of Canada's all-black military unit in WWI.

 In March 2015, Sherwood released his first novel, Music In The Dark, which is published by Pottersfield Press.

 Social activism

-From 1992–2001, Sherwood was national co-chairman of the March 21 Campaign for the federal government of Canada.
+From 1992 to 2001, Sherwood was national co-chairman of the March 21 Campaign for the federal government of Canada.
 March 21 is the International Day For the Elimination of Racism.
 Sherwood has received international recognition and awards for his efforts in raising awareness to the importance of racial equality.

 On July 9, 2022, Anthony Sherwood served as Master of Ceremonies for the Government of Canada's official apology to the Black soldiers of No. 2 Construction Battalion and their descendants.
 The apology was delivered by Prime Minister Justin Trudeau.